What You Need to Know About Selling a House in California

 If you’re selling on the open market, pricing your home right is one of the most critical steps.
 The difference maker is an agent with expertise and relevant knowledge about your market.

-If you price it too high, you’ll limit your buyer pool, which means your home has less exposure.
-And less chance of selling.
+If you price it too high, you’ll limit your buyer pool, which means your home will have less exposure and less chance of selling.

 A seller must understand that “We are in transition in the current shifting market.
 We have officially shifted, and we see significant price reductions,” Sandoval says.